 Still, it is equally important that the DGA does not introduce any new intellectual property rights.
 In this context, the use of language and terminology that could imply the existence of sui generis data rights must be removed.
-Some amendments put forward by the S&D group contain reference to “data rights” where they are referring to data subject rights.
+Some amendments put forward by the S&D group contain references to “data rights” where they are referring to data subject rights.
 To avoid the impression that there are ownership rights in data, this language should be made more precise.

 Chapter IV of the Regulation introduces a new concept: data altruism.
 This refers to situations in which data is voluntarily made available (donated), by individuals or companies for the common good.
 According to the proposed rules, this is to take place through common European data altruism consent forms to facilitate the collection of users’ consent and the portability of their data.
-In exchange, they are to be registered as ‘Data Altruism Organizations recognized in the EU’.
+In exchange, they are to be registered as ‘Data Altruism Organizations recognized in the EU.’

 However, at this stage, it remains unclear what data altruism really means.
-This is because the act does not clearly delineate the activities related to data altruism and in defining the concept refers to a vague category of “general interest”.
+This is because the act does not clearly delineate the activities related to data altruism and in defining the concept refers to a vague category of “general interest.”
 The latter is described as purposes related to healthcare, combating climate change, improving mobility, facilitating the establishment of official statistics and improving public services.

 In this light, it is not clear whether the proposed data altruism framework will constitute more than a bureaucratic burden to data sharing.
 This becomes even more evident in light of proposed amendments as all political groups demand higher technical requirements, spanning from cybersecurity to data protection.
 This raises the question of incentives for individuals and organizations to voluntarily make data available in the first place.

 In addition, data altruism is subject to different interpretations running across partisan lines.
 Here, what catches the eye is the S&D and Greens’ objective to tie data altruism to the concept of public interest.
 In the original proposal, this is worded as general interest, but lacks sufficient definitional clarity as it opens room for interpretation – for example, does research undertaken by private entities qualify as such?
-The inclusion of a reference to public interest – a concept much clearer than that of general interest – could be an important step to provide legal certainty.
-Otherwise, purpose and scope of general interest activities need to be precisely defined.
+The inclusion of a reference to the public interest – a concept much clearer than that of general interest – could be an important step to providing legal certainty.
+Otherwise, the purpose and scope of general interest activities need to be precisely defined.

 Finally, an important issue is the lack of consideration of existing forms of voluntary data sharing, such as Open Access Commons (OAC) resources.
 This is problematic because existing initiatives, such as Wikipedia and Europeana, are inherently incompatible with rules pertaining to data altruism.
 Article 18 indeed requires data altruism organizations to monitor users and uses of data made available by OAC initiatives.
 However, the core tenet of OAC data sharing rests on the acceptance of pre-defined licensing terms but does away with direct transactional relationships between the stewards (data holders) and users of the commons-based resources.